1. Applicability of AS 3 Cash Flow Statements

 Cash flows from operating activities predominantly result from the main revenue-generating activities of an enterprise.

-(i) Cash received from sale of goods and services
+(i) Cash received from the sale of goods and services

 (ii) Cash received in form of fees, royalties, commissions and various other revenue forms